-Clinton was the one time home of the National Highway 66 Association which operated for almost thirty years beginning after World War II.
-Though the association was disbanded in the 1980s, it instilled in Clinton an adhering interest in the Mother Road and the town became home to the first state sponsored Route 66 Museum in the nation in 1995.
+Clinton was the one time home of the National Highway 66 Association, which operated for almost30 years beginning after World War II.
+Though the association was disbanded in the 1980s, it instilled in Clinton an adhering interest in the Mother Road, and the town became home to the first state-sponsored Route 66 Museum in the nation in 1995.

 The largest attraction in the city, it draws tens of thousands of visitors to Clinton from all over the world.
 Complete with nostalgic photographs, vintage cars, and hundreds of Route 66 era artifacts, the museum provides a narrated journey of the Mother Road, decade by decade.

-Across the street from the museum you can see the Tradewinds Best Western Inn, that was once a favorite of Elvis Presley, and further on down the line, look for Jiggs Smoke House, a small cabin cafe that’s been selling barbecue for years.
+Across the street from the museum, you can see the Tradewinds Best Western Inn, which was once a favorite of Elvis Presley, and further on down the line, look for Jiggs Smoke House, a small cabin cafe that’s been selling barbecue for years.

 As you begin to head west on old Route 66, keep your eyes open for any clue to the lost Mexican gold mining town of Cascorillo.
 Allegedly this 1830s mining town was located somewhere between Clinton and Canute.
 In 1895, tales of the legendary mines set off a gold rush; however, little gold was found, and no trace of the town was ever discovered.
 Legend or fact?
 Who knows, but the fun is in the hunting.